St. Joseph Indian Normal School: History

-Father Joseph Stephan, the Director of the Bureau of Catholic Indian Missions, wrote to Katharine Drexel on December 8, 1887 to suggest opening a mission school in Indiana.
+Father Joseph Stephan, the Director of the Bureau of Catholic Indian Missions, wrote to Katharine Drexel on December 8, 1887, to suggest opening a mission school in Indiana.
 Later letters exchanged in March 1888 show the two discussing building plans and government contracts to support the school.
-Katharine Drexel would provide approximately $50,000 towards the purchase of land and construction of St. Joseph.
-Stephan's wishes for the school were strongly motivated by religious motives, seeking to establish a network of Catholic schools to compete with the growing influence of Protestant Indian mission schools at the time.
+Katharine Drexel would provide approximately $50,000 towards the purchase of land and construction of Saint Joseph's.
+The land for the school was previously part of the land that made up the former orphanage operated by the Diocese of Fort Wayne known as Spitler Farm.
+Stephan's motives for the school were strongly religious, seeking to establish a network of Catholic schools to compete with the growing influence of Protestant Indian mission schools at the time.
 Mission schools were used as a tool to gain more converts, as they provided not only practical skills but religious education in their respective faiths as well.
+Pupils were also educated in the hopes that they would return home and convert other members of their tribe.

 The first group of students came in 1888.
-The school opened in September, initially headed by Father George Willard until the Society of the Precious Blood took over the management, an arrangement which would continue until its closure.
+The school opened in September, initially headed by Father George Willard, then vice-director of the Bureau of Catholic Indian Missions, until the Society of the Precious Blood based in Carthagena, Ohio took over the management, an arrangement which would continue until its closure.

+Pupils and teaching methods from St. Joseph were exhibited at the Chicago World's Fair in 1893 along with several other American Indian schools.
+St. Joseph was the only Catholic school represented.
+For two weeks in June, a group of Native Americans were also invited to camp out next to the World's Fair building in teepees and war paint in order to contrast "uncivilized" natives versus the "civilized" students to visitors.
+Author Carolyn Weber argues that the exhibition played into St. Joseph's mission as an Indian boarding school of using education to assimilate the students and reinforce American cultural dominance.